 The first I saw Mount Fuji was on a sunny January morning from high in the sky.
 Jet lagged and slightly delirious, I was on a plane flying into Tokyo and gazing out the window.
 As we were landing, I saw what I thought at the time was a funny-looking cloud off in the distance.
 Studying it carefully, I realized that it was actually the snow-capped peak of Mount Fuji above the sea of white stratus clouds below.
 Admiring its mysterious beauty and near-perfect cone shape, I knew one day I wanted to get a closer look.
 So, when I booked a weekend trip to Japan over Labor Day, I decided to attempt to hike Mount Fuji all the way to the summit…solo.

 My hike spanned all four seasons and lots of wild emotions over the course of 15 hours.
 When I started off, I was wearing a tank top and cropped hiking pants, and when I arrived at the summit in the dark, I was wearing every piece of clothing I brought with me and was STILL freezing.
-Despite the drastic change in weather, summiting Japan’s highest mountain was highly rewarding, and I strongly recommend it to any brave visitors to Tokyo.
+Despite the drastic change in weather, summiting Japan’s highest mountain was highly rewarding, and I strongly recommend it to any brave visitors (yes, even if it’s your first time traveling to Tokyo like me!).
 It was an adventure to remember and one I hope you’ll all get to experience one day!

 How To Hike Mount Fuji

 Mount Fuji is Japan’s tallest mountain, standing at 3,776 meters above sea level.
 As you might imagine, hiking to the top is no easy feat.
 However, with the right gear and pre-trip preparations, basically anyone can reach the summit.
 While hiking, I saw people of all ages alongside me, from young children all the way to elderly men and women.
 As long as you’re determined to get to the top, you can definitely make it there.